Parents With Confidence

 What makes this list of calm down strategies for kids different?

-You might be wondering what makes these calm down strategies for kids different than other’s you’ve tried.
-These strategies are proven effective and are research-backed because they:
+You might be wondering what makes these calming strategies for kids different than other’s you’ve tried.
+These techniques are proven effective and are research-backed because they:

 Check out or PIN for later: Anger management for kids: A child therapist’s no Fail Secrets to Calm

-75 Calm Down Strategies for Kids that they’ll love!
+75 calming strategies for kids that they’ll love!

 1. Breathe.